FINAMOU01/icturestaurant/README.md

 # Restaurant Website  (ICTU Restaurant)

 #### A landing page for a restaurant, ICTU Restaurant.
-It employs the use of HTML, CSS and Javascript to build it.
-14-08-2017
+It employs the use of HTML, CSS and Python to build it.
+August 2024

 #### By **ICT Students Level 2 Group 5**